Imagine if you could open more doors that bring you endless opportunities!

 1. Give it secretly

-The Prophet Mohammad said that one of the seven groups of people that will be granted shade on the Day of Judgment includes the one who gives charity but hides it.
-So that even his left-hand does not know what his right hand has spent.
+The Prophet Mohammad said that one of the seven groups of people will be granted shade on the Day of Judgment includes the one who gives charity but hides it so that even his left-hand does not know what his right hand has spent.

 “If you disclose your Sadaqaat, it is well; but if you conceal them and give them to the poor, that is better for you.”
 [Al Baqarah 2:271]